 An extremely distinguished academician, he headed the clinical, administrative, academic and research programs in EM at UT Southwestern between 2000 and 2014 and was EM Chair at the Medical College of Pennsylvania Pittsburgh campus in the 1990s.

-With over 400 published scientific papers/abstracts, including many landmark publications, Dr. Pepe has served simultaneously as a high-level municipal or state employee for over three decades.
+With over 400 full-length published scientific papers, including many landmark publications, Dr. Pepe has served simultaneously as a high-level municipal or state employee for over three decades.
 Renown for a grass-roots, street-wise style in planning, implementing and overseeing a systems approach to saving lives, both operationally and through clinical trials, his programs have resulted in some of the highest cardiac arrest and trauma survival rates worldwide.
 In addition to the Chain of Survival publication, he is known for his original measurements of physiological mechanisms (eg, Auto-PEEP), intrepid clinical concepts (eg, deferred rescue breaths in CPR), and ground-breaking clinical trials (eg, deferred IV fluids for trauma).
 Published years ago by Dr. Pepe & colleagues, these studies are now part of mainstream medical practice and research efforts.
 Current advances include life-saving projects such as the first clinical use of head-up/torso-up CPR and techniques to effect improved survival chances for pediatric cardiac arrest.

 Many of his numerous studies, injury prevention programs and media interactions have consistently affected public policy and legislation.
 Helping to set national priorities for cardiac and trauma resuscitation research, the NIH formally designated his EM program at UT as a federally-funded resuscitation research center in 2004, a very successful program that continued throughout his entire tenure as the division chair of Emergency Medicine.